Using multiple estate agents

 Personal circumstances and sale urgency

-Preparing for a sale with multiple agents requires organization.
-It's essential to understand the terms of each agency agreement.
+Preparing for a sale with multiple agents requires organisation.
+Understand the terms of each agency agreement.
 Ensure that contracts don't overlap in a way that could incur extra costs.

-Clear communication with all agents involved is crucial to avoid confusion and conflicts.
+Clearly communicate with all agents involved to avoid confusion and conflicts.
 Setting expectations and responsibilities from the outset will help maintain a smooth selling process.

 How do multiple agency agreements impact the final selling price?